cykod/Quintus-website/public/guide/core.md

 ## Turning on development mode

 Forcing your assets to reload can be a pain during development.
-To turn on development mode, which adds a timestamp to asset urls to force them to reload ever refresh, simply pass in `{ development: true }` to the Quintus instance as an option:
+To turn on development mode, which adds a timestamp to asset urls to force them to reload every refresh, simply pass in `{ development: true }` to the Quintus instance as an option:

     var Q = Quintus({ development: true });